lucaspires-source/ZRPPokedex/README.md

 ### Docker
-- Build a Docker Image for the Client Side and intergrate with server image using Docker Compose.
+-  Integrate both docker containers using Docker Compose.

 ### CI/CD
 - Install and config [Eslint](https://eslint.org/) into this project